Find Trade Colleges

 $7,489 Avg Student Debt

-Students from Michigan who attend Macomb Community College full time pay an average of $6,210 in tuition and fees.
+In-state students pay an average of $6,210 in tuition and fees if they attend Macomb Community College full time.
 Those students who come from outside the state pay an average of $7,830.
 By the time they get their associate degree, students from this school have racked up an average of $7,489 in student loans.
 Around 60% of those degree recipients were women.

 #4